ga083/URLComponentsBuilder/README.md

 # URLComponentsBuilder
-### A builder pattern for URLComponents to simplify setting query parameters
+### A static library that offers a builder pattern for URLComponents to simplify setting query parameters
 Translates a 'Dictionary' to 'URLQueryItem(s)'.
-Simplifies setting query parameters, specifically avoiding the cumbersome task of representing arrays and dictionaries in an URL query.
+Simplifies setting query parameters, avoiding the cumbersome task of representing arrays and dictionaries in an URL query.

 ## Install

 #### Cocoa Pods
+Requires Cocoapods 1.5.0 or above.

 ```ruby
 target '<you project target>' do
     pod 'URLComponentsBuilder'